leafy-psx/Pico-TMP117-Library/README.md

 ## I2C Details
 - Possible TMP117 I2C addresses: **0x48, 0x49, 0x4A, 0x4B** (set via jumpers on the SparkFun board).
   Default address is **0x48** unless changed using the `set_address()` function.
+- Use `tmp117_set_instance()` to easily change I2C instance instead of using a board file, if desired.

 **Note**: The device requires **1.5 ms** to power up before conversions can begin.